 One of the primary attractions for scammers will be your banking details, this is why it is important to keep a close eye on your transactions and statements.
 Anything that looks to be out of the ordinary should be queried with your bank.

-You can get your Equifax credit report for free or if you sign up to My Credit Alert, you'll get email updates when certain changes occur on your credit report.
+You can get your Equifax credit report for free or if you sign up to a My Credit Alert annual subscription, you'll get email updates when certain changes occur on your credit report.
 If you believe that an addition to your credit history is due to someone applying for credit under your name, don't hesitate to contact us.

 The sooner you flag possible consumer fraud, the more likely it will be that you can minimise the damage and emotional stress associated with identity theft.